5 reasons you shouldn’t make nondeductible contributions to an IRA

 RMDs must be taken by 12/31 for every year thereafter (though if you choose to defer the first RMD until April, you will need to take another RMD by 12/31).

 When you turn your RMD-eligible age, the IRS will require you to begin tapping IRAs (excluding Roth IRAs) and qualified retirement plans (e.g. 401(k) or 403(b) plans).
-The amount that you’ll be required to withdraw each year is essentially the sum of your combined retirement accounts (referenced above) divided by the distribution period from the Uniform Lifetime Table.
+The amount you must withdraw annually essentially equals the sum of your combined retirement accounts divided by your life expectancy.
+Life expectancies are determined by the IRS in this situation and provided on the Uniform Lifetime Table.
 The greater the assets in retirement accounts, the more your RMD will be, regardless of whether you need the income or not.

 How do RMDs work if you made non-deductible IRA contributions?

 With the Pro-Rata Rule, when you make nondeductible contributions to an IRA, a certain percentage of your RMD is tax-free.
-However, because you have made the after-tax investments in an IRA, your overall pool of assets subject to required minimum distributions has increased.
+However, because you made after-tax contributions, your overall pool of assets subject to RMDs increases.